wbin0718/wbin0718/README.md

 ### Introduce

-* I want to be a Data Scientist
+* I want to be a Product Data Analyst
-* I'm intereseted in Natural Language Processing
+* I used to coding with bigquery

 <!--
 **wbin0718/wbin0718** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.